 You can correct these and rerun your plan.
 When you have completed your migration and saved your plan, click Done to finish.

-Tableau Server user with an Explorer role or higher.
-To migrate content, you must have View and Download Workbook/Save a Copy permissions on the source site, and Publishing rights for the destination site.
+Tableau site user with an Explorer role or higher.
+To migrate content, you must have View and Download/Save a Copy capabilities for workbooks on the source site and View and Publish capabilities for target projects on the destination site.
 For more information, see Permissions.